meaningcrisis/meaningcrisis.github.io/docs/features/prompts.md

 ## Software

 Currently no good software exists that allows authors to integrate, for example, interactive spaced retrieval practice prompts.
+But [Andy Matuschak](https://www.patreon.com/posts/big-milestone-36827866) is currently creating such a software.

 ## References